open-telemetry/opentelemetry-specification/specification/overview.md

 - [**Links**](#links-between-spans) to zero or more causally-related **Spans**
 - Identifiers of a Span.
 See below.

-A **Span** has the following identifiers which MUST be propagated to child Spans and across process boundaries.
+A **Span** has the following identifiers and the options which MUST be propagated to child Spans and across process boundaries.
 These are propagated from parent to child **Spans**.

 - **TraceId** is the identifier for a trace.
 It is worldwide unique with